vkayy/vkinematics/README.md

 ## What are the next steps?

-At the moment, the engine only supports rigid-body dynamics.
-I intend on implementing soft-body dynamics in future.
+At the moment, the engine only supports particle dynamics.
+I intend on implementing rigid- and soft-body dynamics in future.
 Moreover, if time is available, I may extend this engine to 3D, however, this would require a complete migration from SFML to OpenGL.